SuperScientificSoftwareLaboratory/TileSpMSpV/README.md

-**TileSpMSpV** is an open source code that uses a tiled structure to optimize sparse matrix-sparse vector multiplication (SpMSpV) on GPUs.
+**TileSpMSpV** is an open source code that utilizes TileSpMSpV to accelerate the BFS algorithm.

 -------------------